Stunningly beautiful Diamond Engagement Rings - uniquely designed and crafted.

 - Timeless: Timeless diamond wedding rings feature side diamonds, creating a timeless and beautiful ring.
-The centre diamond is highlighted by the smaller side diamonds, offering extra sparkle and greater depth of design.
+The center diamond is highlighted by the smaller side diamonds, offering extra sparkle and greater depth of design.

-- Halo: The Halo diamond wedding ring designs add a further level of sophistication by enhancing the beauty of the centre stone.
-The resulting look is a brighter ring that captures more light when worn.This style also enhances the perceived size of the centre diamond, and is a great option when budget is a factor, but you are after a bigger and brighter look.
+- Halo: The Halo diamond wedding ring designs add a further level of sophistication by enhancing the beauty of the center stone.
+The resulting look is a brighter ring that captures more light when worn.This style also enhances the perceived size of the center diamond, and is a great option when budget is a factor, but you are after a bigger and brighter look.

-- Three-Stone: Three-stone rings, also called trilogy rings, are a classic design featuring three main diamonds set into the centre of the ring, with the centre diamond usually being larger than the two side stones.
+- Three-Stone: Three-stone rings, also called trilogy rings, are a classic design featuring three main diamonds set into the center of the ring, with the center diamond usually being larger than the two side stones.
 The three-stone design creates a stunning, bright look owing to the extra design elements.